ibexa/documentation-developer/docs/guide/order_history/order_history_configuration.md

 # Order history configuration [[% include 'snippets/commerce_badge.md' %]]

+You can change a number of different parameters to configure the behavior of the **Order History** page.

-Configure the number of documents displayed on one page in using the following setting:
+To configure the number of documents displayed on one page, use the following setting:

 ``` yaml
 siso_order_history: